 Tips for Speaking:

-- Familiarize yourself with all the three parts of the speaking test.
+- Familiarize yourself with all three parts of the speaking test.

 - Expand your vocabulary related to different topics.